Samuel Tenka

 No person shall be President or Acting President for more than 10 years.
 No person shall be elected President or Vice President, unless they shall, at the start of the term for which they shall have been elected, have attained 35 years of age.

-ELECTION --- The People shall elect the President and Vice President by Hierarchical Approval Voting, In plain approval voting, each person votes for one or more Candidates, and whichever Candidate gets most votes wins.
-Approval voting is the most natural and simple voting system I know: a voter considers each Candidate and answers "yes" or "no".
-Our currently standard system of "select-one plurality voting" is a variant of approval voting where each voter is constrained to say "yes" at most once; this constraint leads to severe "spoiler" effects that disincentivize the People from forming diverse sets of parties.
-Instead of compromising coalitions forming by constitutional means, topic-by-topic, within Congress, they are formed by the vagaries of two big extra-constitutional organizations. as follows.
-Candidates shall run in pairwise-disjoint Groups of at least three.
-Each Voter shall select one or more Groups and one or more Candidates.
-The Group with most votes shall win; within the winning Group, the Candidate with most votes shall become President and the Candidate with the second most votes shall become Vice President.
+ELECTION --- The People shall elect the President and Vice President by GroupApprovalVoting, In plain approval voting, each voter votes for one or more candidates, and the candidate with most votes wins.
+Each voter considers each candidate and simply answers "yes" or "no"; I know no simpler or more natural voting system.
+Our currently standard system, "select-one plurality voting", is a variant of approval voting where each voter is constrained to say "yes" at most once; this constraint leads to severe "spoiler" effects that disincentivize the People from forming diverse sets of parties.
+Instead of compromising coalitions forming by constitutional means, topic-by-topic, within Congress, they are formed pre-election by the vagaries of two big extra-constitutional organizations. as follows.
+Candidates shall run in pairwise-disjoint groups of at least three.
+Each voter shall select one or more candidates and one or more groups.
+The group with most votes shall win; within the winning group, the candidate with most votes shall become President and the candidate with the second most votes shall become Vice President.

 In these elections, a voter from a State entitled \(R\) many Representatives, or from the incorporated Territories that as a whole are entitled \(R\) many Representatives, shall be counted with weight \(1+2/R\).
+TODO: mention layers of electoral college

-No Group in the election shall contain multiple Candidates from the same State.
-Each Candidate in a Group shall be a Citizen of the United States and shall by the time of Inauguration have attained at least thirty five years.
+No group in the election shall contain multiple candidates from the same State.
+Each candidate in a group shall be a citizen of the United States and shall by the time of inauguration have attained at least thirty five years.

-SUCCESSION --- The Legislature of each State shall by law determine a method by which, based only on the presidential votes of the people of that State and on the recommendations of the Candidates, a slate of Emergency Electors --- as many as the State is entitled Senators and Representatives --- is selected.
+SUCCESSION --- The Legislature of each State shall by law determine a method by which, based only on the presidential votes of the People of that State and on the recommendations of the candidates, a slate of Emergency Electors --- as many as the State is entitled Senators and Representatives --- is selected.

 Should the role of President Elect become vacant, the Vice President Elect shall become President Elect; but if the roles become both vacant, then the Emergency Electors shall all convene to select, by a method of voting as the Congress shall by law provide, a President Elect.